Information we have received to date:

 Wes Alford '04

-Graduated with a M.A. in Industrial/Organizational Psychology at Louisiana Tech University in 2010, and is currently in the inaugural class of the Leadership Studies Ph.D program at the University of Central Arkansas. .
+Graduated with an M.A. in Industrial/Organizational Psychology at Louisiana Tech University in 2010, and is currently in the inaugural class of the Leadership Studies Ph.D. program at the University of Central Arkansas. .

 Matthew Graham '04

 Director of Youth Ministries, Asbury United Methodist Church, Little Rock, Arkansas